SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle-creek/battle_carcass_data_qc.md

 -   Looks like mostly samples after 2010
 -   Other tag column we should probably drop (only one AFTC tag identified)
+-   Clarify what NTD means in CWT code and location info that is not reach length (Ask Natasha)

 ## Save cleaned data back to google cloud